Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/installs.md

 ### Install *npm* and *nvm*

-1. Install *npm* (node package manager) with `brew install npm`
+1. Install *npm* (node package manager) with `brew install npm` (In case this does not find any npm package to install, try `brew install nodejs.commandline`)
 2. Install *nvm* (node version manager) with `brew install nvm`.
 (Why? *nvm* lets you install and choose among different *node* releases, and Yeoman requires node v.
 14, which is not the most recent version.)
 2. **Don’t skip this step!** Run `brew info nvm` and follow the “caveats” instructions.
 2. Install *node* v.
 14 with `nvm install 14`.